WDI-201/persistent-blogger/README.md

   - `lastModified` (Date): The date and time when the blog post was last modified.
 It has a default value of the current time.
   - `createdAt` (Date): The date and time when the blog post was created.
 It has a default value of the current time.

-12. **Create a controller:**
+12. **Create Routes and Controllers:**

 - Create a new file called `blogController.js` in the controller's directory.
-- Open `controllers/blogController.js` and add the following functions (You should create one function at a time with a route to test):
+Remember to export these functions out!
+- In corresponding files, add the routes and controller based on functionalities.
+Make sure to test each route at a time with its functions before creating the next one!:
-  - `getAllBlogs`, this function should return all blogs.
+  - `/all-blogs` route that uses `getAllBlogs` function from the controller, this function should return all blogs.
-  - `createBlog`, this function should create a new blog.
+  - `/new-blog` route that uses `createBlog` function from the controller, this function should create a new blog.
-  - `getBlogById`, this function returns one blog by id.
+  - `/get-blog-by-id` route that uses `getBlogById` function from the controller, this function returns one blog by id.
 If blog is not found, respond with a 400 and a message.
-  - `updateBlogById`, this function updates a blog by id.
+  - `/update-blog` route that uses `updateBlogById` function from the controller, this function updates a blog by id.
 If blog is not found, respond with a 400 and a message.
-  - `deleteBlogById`, this function should delete one blog.
+  - `/delete-blog` route that uses `deleteBlogById` function from the controller, this function should delete one blog.
 If blog is not found, respond with a 400 and a message.
-- Remember to export these functions out so they can be used!

-13. **Create Routes:**

-- Open `routes/blogs.js` and add the following routes, connect the functions from controller.
-Remember to test each route with the corresponding functions:
-  - `/all-blogs`
-  - `/new-blog`
-  - `/get-blog-by-id`
-  - `/update-blog`
-  - `/delete-blog`
 - Remember to add needed params or queries!

 ## Testing the Application